Things to Know Before Moving to Washington DC

 - Del Mar.
 This moderately-priced local spot, originally a traditional Mediterannean diner, puts its own spin on Italian cuisine that perfectly matches the interior of the venue.
 It is great for relaxed romantic dinners or get-togethers with friends.

 - Kith/Kin.
 Although slightly on the expensive side, the food served here is just worth it.
 The Afro-Carribean meals you get to try here will surely open up horizons of flavor.
+If you and your significant other are moving in together, this is where you should celebrate a new relationship milestone.

 - Hanumanh.
 Ever tried Laotian food?
 Well, you’ll get to do it here, and we’re convinced you will love it.
 Almost everyone does!